 Sec.
 1. An annual stated meeting shall be held in each calendar year, ordinarily in June.
 The place of meeting shall be selected at an annual meeting at least two years in advance by a majority vote of Members in attendance at that annual meeting.
 In the event of no decision, or in case of emergency, the Directors are empowered to act.
 Notice of the stated meeting shall be made in the Journal of Mammalogy.

 Sec.
-2. A special meeting of the Board of Directors may be called at any time by the President, or by the President-elect or Vice President serving in the President's absence.
-A special meeting of the Society may be called at any time by order of a majority of the Board, provided that notice of the purpose, place, and date of the meeting is given to the membership electronically at least thirty (30) days in advance.
+2. A special meeting of the Board of Directors may be called at any time by the President, or by the President-elect President serving in the President's absence, or by the Vice President serving in the absence of both the President and President-elect.
+A special meeting of the Society may be called at any time by order of a majority of the Board, provided that notice of the purpose, place, and date of the meeting is given to the Membership electronically at least 30 (thirty) days in advance.

 ARTICLE V. QUORUM

-Fifty shall constitute a quorum of the Society present at a meeting, and one-third of the Board of Directors is a quorum of the Board.
+Fifty Members shall constitute a quorum of the Society present at a meeting, and one-third of the Board of Directors is a quorum of the Board.
 Action by a quorum at an annual stated meeting or a special meeting shall constitute action by the Society.
 Board members may also meet electronically, and Board members responding electronically shall be considered to be present at the meeting.
-One-third of the Board shall constitute a quorum for electronic meetings.

 In the case of electronic meetings of the Board of Directors, precautions should be taken to assure that: a) deadlines for responses are clearly established; b) deadlines for responses from Board members should be reasonably arranged so that short response times are avoided, especially with complex or controversial issues; and c) confidentiality of voting is respected as is appropriate for the issue at hand, and that the Board is informed about confidentiality procedures being applied in each instance.